 Julian Pahre (b.
 1991 in Los Angeles), is a visual artist whose works queries themes of gender, sexuality, identity, narrative, and heroism.
 Through use of large-scale mixed media figurative works, he draws personal and mythic narratives together to explore queerness and its meanings through the languages of drawing and painting.
 He received his BFA (Painting) and BA (East Asian Languages & Cultures) in 2014, and his MA (EALC) in 2017 from the University of Illinois.

-A reception will be held for the My(tho)histories exhibition on Wednesday Feb 21 at the Women's Resources Center from 7-9pm.
-There will be a short artist talk at 7:30pm.
+A reception was held for the My(tho)histories exhibition on Wednesday Feb 21 at the Women's Resources Center from 7-9pm.
+There was a short artist talk at 7:30pm.

 Submitting an Exhibit